josehu07/josehu07.github.io/_posts/2023-10-28-emulating-network-env.md

 Recently, I need to benchmark a lightweight distributed system codebase on a single host for my current research project.
 I want to have control over the network performance parameters (including delay, jitter distribution, rate, loss, etc.) and test a wide range of parameter values; meanwhile, I want to avoid pure software-based simulation.
 Thus, I opt in for using kernel-supported network emulation.
 In this post, I document what I tried and what finally worked.

+This post assumes latest Linux kernel version and is tested on v6.5.7.

 ## Problem Setting

 I have a distributed system codebase consisting of the following processes, each of which should conceptually run on a separate physical machine: